progmaticltd/homebox/README.md

 ### Prerequisites

 - A workstation to run the Ansible scripts.
-- A static IP address from your ISP (it is not mandatory, but will work better).
+- If you want to host the server at home, a static IP address from your ISP.
 - A server plugged on your router, or a virtual machine for testing.
-- Some basic Linux networking knowledge.

 ### Folders

 The repository contains a few folders you should be familiar with:

 - config: Yaml configuration files for your homebox device.
-- preseed: Dockerfile to create an automatic ISO image installer for testing and live system.
+- preseed: Docker environment to create an automatic ISO image installer for Debian.
+Useful for testing and live system.
-- install: Ansible scripts to install the whole server environment.
+- install: Ansible scripts to install or test the whole server environment.
-- backup: Automatic backup of important information after deployment.
+- backup: Automatic backup of important information during the deployment.
+See [doc/backup.md](doc/backup.md).
 - sandbox: Put anything you don't want to commit here.
 - doc: Various documentation, work in progress.